SarthakMishra/codemap/README.md

 ## Smart Commit Feature

 Create intelligent Git commits with AI-assisted message generation.
 The tool analyzes your changes, splits them into logical chunks, and generates meaningful commit messages using LLMs.

+> [!Warning]
+> By default, `codemap commit` uses the `--no-verify` Git flag.
+This is done to prevent potential instability when interacting with Git pre-commit hooks.
+While this behavior can be disabled in the configuration file (`.codemap.yml`), doing so may lead to unexpected issues with certain hook setups.
+If you encounter problems related to Git hooks, please [open an issue](https://github.com/SarthakMishra/codemap/issues).

 ### Basic Usage